GamesNostalgia

 Year: 1994 Genre: Strategy

-4x aga business simulation historical battle history north america south america strategy turn-based strategy
+4x aga age of discovery business simulation historical battle history sea trading strategy turn-based strategy

 Pinball Fantasies amiga